cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 make -j 4
 ```

-You will need to source `env_standalone.sh` each time you want to use the package, or add it to your login.
+You will need to source `env_standalone.sh` each time you want to use the package, or add it to your login environment.

 ### Standalone compilation with LCG
 For compilation outside of CMSSW, for example to use ROOT versions not yet available in CMSSW, one can compile against LCG releases.
-The current default is to compile with LCG_102 which contains ROOT 6.26:
+The current default is to compile with LCG_102, which contains ROOT 6.26:
 ```sh
 git clone https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git HiggsAnalysis/CombinedLimit
 cd HiggsAnalysis/CombinedLimit
 source env_lcg.sh
 make LCG=1 -j 8
 ```
 To change the LCG version, edit `env_lcg.sh`.

-The resulting binaries can be relocated (e.g. for use in a
+The resulting binaries can be moved for use in a
-batch job) if the following files are included in the job tarball:
+batch job if the following files are included in the job tarball:
 ```sh
 tar -zcf Combine_LCG_env.tar.gz build interface src/classes.h --exclude=obj
 ```